don-san-sec/samurai/INSTALL.md

 3. Replace contents with `src/Config.js`
 4. **Update `SECURITY_EMAIL` with your actual security team email**
 5. Save

+> [!IMPORTANT]
+> You must update the `SECURITY_EMAIL` variable in Config.js with your actual security team email address.
+The add-on will not work properly without this configuration.

 ### 4.2 Create Main.js
 1. Click the "+" next to "Files" → "Script"